**Now seeing clients in person**

 All of Dr. Goldman's appointments are available for in-person sessions.
 If you want to book an in-person session please call us at 347-765-0904 or email us at [email protected]williamsburgtherapygroup.com rather than booking online.
 We will get back to you very shortly to set up the appointment.

 Dr. Jeffrey Goldman is a licensed clinical psychologist who treats adults and adolescents in psychotherapy with individuals, groups, and couples.
 Dr. Goldman places emphasis on the importance of collaborative therapeutic relationships and values a genuine connection that is both empathic and compassionate.
 Dr. Goldman works with individuals from various ethnic and racial backgrounds as well as with LGBTQIA+ clients.
+He has experience working with clients that are in various types of consensual non-monogamous relationships and with those that are part of the kink/BDSM community.
 With these experiences and his research interests on multiculturalism and contemporary prejudice, Dr. Goldman has devoted himself to incorporating diversity awareness and cultural competence into his treatment approaches.

 Dr. Goldman earned his Ph.D. from Hofstra University.
 He has extensive training in cognitive-behavioral therapy (CBT).
 He also incorporates dialectical behavior therapy (DBT) and psychodynamic principles into his approach.
 He is proficient at conducting anger management therapy and has provided treatment to address a variety of anxiety-driven issues.
 He also treats symptoms of depression, problematic guilt and shame, and declines in self-esteem.
 Dr. Goldman has specialized training in exposure and response prevention, which is an evidence-based strategy to treat Obsessive-Compulsive Disorder.
 Dr. Goldman has also worked in hospital settings and has treated severe mental disorders, such as schizophrenia, bipolar disorder, and dementia.